 Demons vs. Neighbors The gameplay and art should make a distinction between the witch’s ‘side’ (magic, demons, summoning) and the neighbor’s ‘side’ (annoyingly friendly, colorful, intrusive).

+Game Description

+Game goals and Features

 (Two or three paragraphs describing the game)

 UNWelcome is a turn-based tower defense game with many puzzle elements.
 In UNWelcome, you play as a suburban witch who is overwhelmed by her overly friendly neighbors.
 The player's goal is to kick neighbors out of the witch's house by summoning demons, which move neighbors around the space in different ways.
 Players must strategically place demons to push, pull and spring neighbors out of the house before they reach the witch.
 In UNWelcome, players can summon any number demons using their energy.

-Change Log

-10/5 - Added in feedback nodes, summoning animations, and edited demon nodes.
-UI general tab added.
-Witch and cat tabs added to art.
-Neighbors and demons tabs updated with more info.

-10/12 - Feedback link added and document created.
-Spring towers can only launch over one long obstacles.
-Anything >1 long as an obstacle, the enemy will be dropped on the side the turret is on.

-10/13 - updated demon cooldowns. added conveyance section.

-10/16 - added some clarification to demons and ui elements. added in a piece of reference art for neighbors.feedback from 10/16 kleenex test added to feedback doc and general info added to feedback doc.

-10/19 - added tutorial section to world layout. added tutorial 1 flow.

-10/22 - added playtest feedback from Zhi Yang

-10/27 - edited demon activation ranges, demons can now activate on the square they are on. updated demon placement.
-LD's can pre place demons in levels.
-In the demon placement GUI there is a small icon of each demon next to the text that outlines the demon's function.

-11/7 - updated gameplay loops, changed wording in a few locations (minor edits)

-11/20 - updated obstacles, walls have been cut. added a bit more to summoning animation. changed some gifs out for static images. edited UI section.

-11/21 - updated level progress chart, tutorial flows, neighbor mechanics, menu items, demon mechanics, general UI info.

-11/22 - added a clarification to demon range indicators. the indicators stop at the last valid tile for a demon to be moving and enemy across.
-References to 'health' changed to 'energy' for consistency. removed gifs from demon section and added range indicator images. changed references to pull demon to attraction demon.
+There are three different demons available to the player : Baphomet, who pushes neighbors in a straight line, Maalik, who springs neighbors over small obstacles like desks or couches, and Tamamanomae, who attracts neighbors to the tile she is summoned on.
+The range of functionality gives players the freedom to find a number of solutions for any given level, and experiment with different demon combinations.

+Context

+(Story, setting, player motivation - one or two short paragraphs describing the plot of the game, this is NOT backstory, but the story the player experiences as they play)

+In UNWelcome, the player plays as an introverted witch, who has moved to suburbia.
+Overly friendly neighbors keep coming into her house uninvited, and to find some peace and quiet, she must kick them out.
+She summons demons around the house to forcibly remove the neighbors, but summoning demons drains her energy.
+If the neighbors reach her, the witch will have to interact with them, which will also drain her energy.
+The witch aims to kick all of her intruding neighbors out of her house, and enjoy some time to herself.

+Style and Tone

+(Write one paragraph describing the look and feel of the game)

 Player Skill Flow Chart